Čakovec: Economy

 The city of Čakovec has a highly developed industry and it is the focal point for communication, business, trade and education in the Međimurje County.
 The economy of the city is based on textile, footwear, food processing and metal plants — in 2023, the total profit of entrepreneurs based in the city accounted to €1.36 billion.
 The Čakovec-based company TIZ Zrinski is the largest printing and publishing company in the county as well as one of the major such companies in northern Croatia.
 Many books published in the country are printed in this factory.

 The city is also a base for several companies engaged in construction, production of building materials, and plastics.
+The largest of them, Građevni kombinat 'Međimurje', which employed over 8,000 workers in the 1980s, ceased to exist in 2010, but some of its parts recovered and continued to do business as independent companies (e.g. Međimurje PMP, Međimurje-Tegra, Međimurje-plin, EKO-Međimurje, Instalomont-Termocentar).

-Some of the largest companies based in the city include the textile and clothing manufacturers Čateks and Međimurska trikotaža Čakovec (MTČ) as well as the footwear manufacturer Jelen, while the companies Čakovečki mlinovi (milling) and Vajda (meat products) are major fresh food producers in the city.
-Promming is also one of the biggest factories in Čakovec, it produces metal shelves designed specially for supermarkets.
+Some of the largest companies based in the city include the textile and clothing manufacturer Čateks as well as the footwear manufacturer Jelen.
+Međimurska trikotaža Čakovec (MTČ) was one of the largest Croatian knitwear factories but it went bankrupt in 2016.
+The companies Čakovečki mlinovi (milling) and Vajda (meat products) are major fresh food producers in the city.
+Promming is also one of the biggest factories in Čakovec; it produces metal shelves designed specially for supermarkets.